Quarcoo-arc/restaurants-nearby/README.md

 # Restaurants Nearby

+This project allows users to get to know the restaurants that surround them.\
 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Steps To Run Project Locally

 ### Install Project Dependencies

-In the project directory, run `npm install`.
+In the project directory, run `npm install`.\
 This will install all the packages used by the project and their dependencies.

 ### Get a Google Maps API key